Granville Conway: World War II

 After VE-Day and later, V-J Day, he led Operation Magic Carpet – the initiative to bring more than 7.6 million overseas service men home quickly on converted Liberty and Victory cargo ships as well as battleships, aircraft carriers, ocean liners and hospital ships.
 In addition, he transported almost half a million war brides as well as thousands of prisoners of war and displaced persons.

-A tall, warm and outgoing man, he was instrumental in averting strikes by seamen's unions.
-Although he spoke no foreign tongues, being largely self-educated, he was very charismatic and influential people or ordinary seamen rapidly related to this American of humble origin, who loved golf, champagne, family, his country, and the sea.

 Throughout the war, Captain Conway was the Shipping Counselor at the White House and for the Joint Chiefs of Staff.
 In this capacity, he attended WWII Allied Conferences of the Heads of Government in Quebec, Yalta and Potsdam.
 On the occasion of National Maritime Day, May 22, 1946, Congressman Ellsworth Buck said on the floor of Congress, "It was men like Granville Conway who brought glory to the American merchant marine in the past.
 With the deserved support of the American people and the Congress, it is men like he who will bring glory to the American merchant marine in the future."

 He resigned from the War Shipping Administration in the summer of 1947 to head the Cosmopolitan Shipping Company.